-Although we continue to be adversely affected by weak market conditions, there have been developments that may translate into improved market conditions for coal in the future.
-As of November 2000, the price of natural gas has increased approximately 74% since December 1999.
-No domestic nuclear plants are currently in the permitting stage while in September 2000, Wisconsin Electric Power Company announced plans to construct two new coal-fired units with a combined generating capacity of 1,200 megawatts.
+Recent developments, including rising natural gas prices, declining coal inventory levels and the recent energy crisis in California, have translated into improved market conditions for coal.
+As of January 2001, the price of natural gas has more than doubled since December 1999.
+No domestic nuclear plants are currently in the permitting stage while in September 2000, Wisconsin Electric Power Company announced plans to construct two new coalfired units with a combined generating capacity of 1,200 megawatts, and in January 2001, UniSource Energy Corp. and Bechtel Power Corp. each announced plans to build 380 megawatt coal-fired units in northern Arizona, and LS Power LLC, an independent power producer, announced plans to build a 1,000 to 1,600 megawatt coal-fired plant in Arkansas, which it anticipates will burn coal from the Powder River Basin.
 Hydroelectric power conditions are weaker than normal due to dry conditions.
 Also, since late July, quoted and spot prices for coal produced in the regions in which we operate have risen.
-However, because most of our production is already committed and priced for the current year, we expect our performance for the remainder of the year to reflect the earlier market weakness.
+However, because most of our production was already committed and priced for 2000, our results for the year reflected the earlier market weakness.